lupyuen/AWSIOT/README.md

 # AWSIOT
-Sample Node.js app for calling AWS IoT
+Sample Node.js and Python scripts for calling AWS IoT

 0. Go to AWS IoT Console, create a Thing named "g0_temperature_sensor".
 (Will be renamed to "g88_temperature_sensor".)